 Kee’s appealing lagoon is filled with tropical fish so it is an ideal spot for snorkeling in Kauai.
 You can swim with tuna schools, sea turtles, and plenty of other exotic aquatic life.
 Watch out for the Puka Ulua to the left of the lagoon.
 It opens directly to the sea, and the currents are often strong here, particularly in winter months.
 This is a great area to fish for the highly prized and impressively sized Ulua fish, but snorkelers should stay on the inner reef.

 A beautifully tranquil beach found on the island’s North Shore stretches out for literally miles adjacent to an extended reef offshore.
-This is Anini Beach, beloved for being the most protected beach on the famed North Shore and definitely one of the best beaches in Kauai for swimming.
+This is Anini Beach, beloved for being the most protected beach on the famed North Shore offering ideal conditions for swimming.
 The two-mile length fringed reef is parallel to the entire stretch of sand and proves to be the longest reef in all of Hawaii.

 The lagoon is tranquil most of the year.
 Children are thrilled by how calm the water is here, and they are enchanted by the little shells lying on the shore.
 In case you want to take up a new sport, several companies on Anini Beach offer beginner windsurfing lessons too.